Dispensing Shines in Solar Assembly

 Once photovoltaic circuits have been etched into the wafer, a conductive grid must be superimposed on the surface to collect the electrons produced when light strikes the cell.
 Traditionally, solar cell manufacturers have created this grid using conductive ink applied with a screen printer.
 However, as wafers get thinner and more fragile, screen printing is becoming less viable.
 Instead, some manufacturers are creating the grid by dispensing a network of thin lines of conductive ink.
 The lines could be less than 100 microns wide.

-“You want to make those lines as narrow as possible, because you don’t want to take up light-gathering real estate,” says Terry Dunbar, application development manager with Nordson EFD.
+“You want to make those lines as narrow as possible, because you don’t want to take up light-gathering real estate,” says Terry Dunbar, global key account manager at Nordson Corp.
 “At the same time, you want the lines to have a high aspect ratio for low resistance.”

 Another front-end process that requires dispensing technology is doping.
 Impurities, called dopants, are applied to the silicon wafer with a spray valve.
 In a solar cell, two differently doped silicon wafers are sandwiched together to create the one-way flow of electrons necessary to produce electricity.
 One wafer is doped with phosphorus; the other with boron.